 Library computers are equipped with JAWS and Zoom Text.
 To start JAWS use Ctrl+Alt+J. This web page is a list of all of the software included on the library computers.

-Desks on the first floor closest to the Starbucks coffee shop near the front entrance, and near the elevator lobby are taller in order to accommodate mobility devices.
+Desks on the first floor near the front entrance, and near the elevator lobby are taller in order to accommodate mobility devices.

 A standing, adjustable height workstation is available for users who need to adjust the height of the workstation.
 This workstation is located in the middle of the first floor.